drachx/Dimmo/barbarian/index.md

 - [ ] - The Forgotten - Hammer of the Ancients now throws a giant hammer that damages enemies in its path and knocks them away.
 Picking up this hammer will reduce the remaining cooldown on Hammer of the Ancients.
 - [ ] - The Remembered - Hammer of the Ancients now summons a Spirit of the Ancients who stuns all nearby enemies and then fights beside you for you for a while.
 - [ ] - Virulent Fist - Enemies killed by Cleave will explode, inflicting 220 damage on all nearby enemies.
+- [ ] - Paste and Powder -  Hammer of the Ancients now randomly drops hammer in the targeted area multiple times.

 Helm
 ----